K4KarolE/31_I_aM_Db_Bee/README.md

 # I aM D bee
 ## IMDb scraping app for movies, tv shows, tv mini-series..
 - Gets the movie`s IMDb link from clipboard
-- Copies the details to the target excel sheet: movie title, year of release, director(s), star(s), genre(s), date of the day, length of the movie
+- Copies the details to the `target excel sheet`: movie title, year of release, director(s), star(s), genre(s), date of the day, length of the movie
 - Automatically opens the `target excel sheet`, once the data is saved
 - If checked in: opens the movie poster in a new browser tab - the poster image is not "right-click copyable" from the movie`s front page by default
 - If checked in: searches for the movie in another database in a new browser tab - for the non-english user`s native language movie title